Emery N. Brown: Nature of general anesthesia

 Brown has performed many studies on the properties of propofol-induced anesthesia in particular.
 He found that propofol-induced unconsciousness is mediated simultaneously by two different oscillatory processes.
-The first is strong coherent alpha oscillations (8 to 10 cycles per second) between the cortex and the thalamus (26-28) and the second are strong incoherent cortical slow-wave oscillations (<1 cycle per second).
+The first is strong coherent alpha oscillations (8 to 10 cycles per second) between the cortex and the thalamus (26–28) and the second is strong incoherent cortical slow-wave oscillations (<1 cycle per second).
 The alpha oscillations impair communication between the thalamus and cortex.
-The slow-waves restrict to narrow time intervals the times at which cortical neurons can discharge, thus making it difficult to sustain communication within the cortex.
-Furthermore, each anesthetic has a different EEG signature reflecting different neural circuit mechanisms action.
+The slow waves restrict to narrow time intervals the times at which cortical neurons can discharge, thus making it difficult to sustain communication within the cortex.
+Furthermore, each anesthetic has a different EEG signature reflecting different neural circuit mechanism-actions.
 These signatures change with age and the anesthetic dose.
-A practical implication of this finding is that the EEG can be used in real time to monitor accurately the anesthetic state of patients.
-Brown’s group has developed an online teaching program to train anesthesiologists on this monitoring approach.
+A practical implication of this finding is that the EEG can be used in real-time to monitor accurately the anesthetic state of patients.
+Brown's group has developed an online teaching program to train anesthesiologists on this monitoring approach.

 Brown and colleagues are establishing a new paradigm for waking patients up following general anesthesia.
 They have shown that the anesthetic state can be rapidly reversed by administering methylphenidate (Ritalin) or activation of dopaminergic systems.
 This suggests a new, feasible way to actively restore cognitive function in patients after anesthesia and sedation.
 They have received FDA approval to undertake a clinical trial to test this idea in humans (NCT 02051452).
 They have also shown that burst-suppression, a state of profound brain inactivation seen in deep general anesthesia, hypothermia, coma and developmental brain disorders, can be simply explained by a unifying neural-metabolic model.
-Brown’s group have also shown that burst suppression can be precisely controlled to maintain a therapeutic, medically-induced coma.
+Brown's group have also shown that burst suppression can be precisely controlled to maintain a therapeutic, medically induced coma.
 This research uses a closed-loop control system based on his SSPP paradigm.
-This could have important implications for treating patients, such as Gabby Giffords, Michael Schumaker, Malala Yousafzai, and Joan Rivers, who sustain brain injuries or have intracranial hypertension and require a medically-induced coma to facilitate brain recovery.